Coronavirus: What is happening in Canada and around the world on Saturday | ExBulletin

 What is happening around the world

-As of Saturday, more than 108 million cases of COVID-19 had been reported worldwide, with more than 60.5 million of those cases listed as recovered or resolved in a database maintained by Johns Hopkins University.
-The global death toll was more than 2.3 million.
+As of Saturday, more than 110.8 million COVID-19 cases had been reported worldwide, with more than 62.5 million of those cases listed as recovered in a tracking site run by Johns Hopkins University.
+The global death toll was more than 2.4 million.

-IN Europe, new variants of the coronavirus are spreading rapidly in many regions of France, prompting stricter mask rules and a police crackdown along the English Channel coast.
+IN Asia, thousands of marshals have been hired to apply the mask across India’s financial capital, Mumbai, which is struggling with a recent rise in cases.

-IN Asia, Iran has received a second batch of Russian-made Sputnik V vaccines from Moscow, enough to inoculate 100,000 people, state television reported.
-Reports have said that Iran, a country of 83 million people, has purchased a total of two million doses of the vaccine.
+IN Europe, Denmark has temporarily closed some border crossing points with Germany and increased controls on others due to an increase in COVID-19 cases and an increase in virus variants in the northern German city of Flensburg, near the Danish border.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online